 Martin Gates left the village fifteen years ago because he didn’t belong any more.
-Now he’s back, and looking for answers.
-The problem is, no one wants to hear his questions.
-Well, maybe Tanya McLean, but she has an ulterior motive and her husband won’t like it.
+Now he’s back and looking for answers.

-In the meantime, a horrific accident leaves a farm worker fighting for his life; a brutal killing triggers a police investigation; and even the locals are starting to fall out amongst themselves.
+A horrific accident leaves a farm worker fighting for his life, a brutal killing triggers a police investigation, and even the locals are starting to fall out among themselves.

-As Martin makes his presence felt, it also becomes clear that he isn’t the only visitor.
-As the ravens gather and darkness descends, the time is drawing near for history to repeat itself.
+While Martin makes his presence felt, it becomes clear that he isn’t the only visitor.
+As the ravens gather and darkness descends, it’s time for history to repeat itself.

 Graeme tells the story behind the story